OngMinXian/NUSPlanner/README.md

 - quality
 - sleep

-For sleep and stress data, dates were not randomised as we wanted to test out the past (timeframe) feature and at least some data is required in each timeframe to display the data out.
+For sleep and stress data, dates were not randomised as we wanted to test out the select timeframe feature which means at least some data is required in each timeframe to display the data out.
+Data also followed a normal distribution weighting in order to simulate a more realistic data as for example, it is unrealistic to choose a number from 0 to 24 with every number having equal weighting for sleep hours.

 Furthermore, the number of randomly generated data can be individually controlled which allows us to control the amount of data we want to test and also test large amounts of data without manually creating them ourselves.
 Further documentation can by found in CreateUserDoc.js.